ImpostorKeanu/bl-bfg/docs/writing_modules.md

   - `1`  - Good credentials.
 - `username` is the string username value that was checked.
 - `password` is the string password value that was checked.
+- `events` is a list of string values that will be logged after guessing the credentials.